 IO moon also orbits around planet Jupiter and has a diameter of 3,643 km.
 It is the fourth largest moon and was discovered by 1610 by Galileo Galilei.
 It is the most active body after Earth with volcanic activity.
 The surface of IO is mostly made of floodplains of liquid rock and lava lakes.
 It orbits at an estimated 422,000 km from Jupiter in 1.77 Earth-days and is the fifth moon of the planet Jupiter.
 The moon has a splotchy appearance of white, red, yellow, black, and orange.
 The atmosphere of IO mostly consists of Sulphur dioxide.
 It was named after a nymph called IO who was seduced by the gods Zeus in Greek mythology.
 Under the smooth surface of IO is a layer made of the iron core and an outer layer made of brown silicate.

-Other big moons and the planets they orbit in include, The Earth’s Moon (3,475km), Europa, Jupiter (3,122km), Triton, Neptune (2,707km), Titania, Uranus (1,578km), Rhea, Saturn (1,529km) and Oberon, Saturn (1,523km).
+Other big moons and the planets they orbit in include, The Earth’s Moon (3,475km), Europa, Jupiter (3,122km), Triton, Neptune (2,707km), Titania, Uranus (1,578km), Rhea, Saturn (1,529km) and Oberon, Uranus (1,523km).
 Most of the observations on these moons are done from the ground.
 Improved technology has helped scientists send man-made satellites to revolve around the solar system and enable the discovery of more information on these moons.

 Biggest Moons In Our Solar System